 System 1 and System 2 Modes

-When we were kids our moms used to say, “eat your vegetables”.
+When we were kids, our moms used to say, “eat your vegetables”.
 At the time, we hated the idea.
 We would do everything in our power to avoid vegetables.
-Now, as adults, we’re glad our parents nudged us to make healthy food choices.
+Now, as adults, we’re glad our parents encouraged us to make healthy food choices.

 In an ideal world, we should be using System 2 all the time.
 Unfortunately, System 2 is a lazy fellow.
-Often, when we’re encountering a choice (btw, we encounter over 35,000 choices every day) before System 2 can be activated System 1 has already made the decision for us!
+Often when we’re encountering a choice (by the way, we encounter over 35,000 choices every day), System 1 has already made the decision for us before System 2 can be activated!

 How Does This Apply to eCommerce?

 Our System 1 mode gets us into trouble.
 But we’re not aware it’s controlling us.
 Let me ask you 2 questions:

 A: How much time are people spending on your site?
 Answer: “not long enough”.

 B: How driven are your shoppers to your discounts?
 Answer: “Too much.
 We want to get away from relying on discounting”

 Yet, their behavior betrays what they are saying publicly.
 If shoppers saw their site visit recordings, they would not recognize themselves.
 Their System 1 is running the show and they don’t even know it.

-As a marketer in charge of a truly special product, I can’t rely on my visitor’s System 1 mode.
-My product is objectively better but the shopper isn’t objective in System 1 mode.
-So, I need to activate System 2 mode if I want to improve my website conversion rates.
+As a marketer in charge of a truly special product, you can’t rely on your visitor’s System 1 mode.
+Your product is objectively better but the shopper isn’t objective in System 1 mode.
+So, you need to activate System 2 mode if you want to improve your website’s conversion rates.

 The Solution?
 Use Priming on Your eCommerce Site